vesuxyz/docs/blog/2025-02-06-new-pools-by-re7/index.md

 Re7 Labs, known for their expertise as a leading risk curator, first launched their curated pools on Vesu in November.
 Learn more in our previous [Blog post](/blog/2024-11-27-welcome-re7/).

-Now, let’s take a closer look at the two pools launching today and what they bring to the table.
+Now, let’s take a closer look at what these new pools offer.

 ## Re7 Starknet Ecosystem Pool
 **Collateral:** EKUBO, STRK